rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 Once all the PDB services are available, specifically the PDB1 service, you can continue with the lab.

 ````
-<copy>sqlplus / as sysdba
+sqlplus / as sysdba
 alter system register;
-exit;</copy>
+exit;
 ````

 ###    **Step 3: Add IP address to PDB whitelist.**

-  Create a policy whitelist in access control list (ACL) containing hosts that are allowed access to a specific database service.
+Create a policy whitelist in access control list (ACL) that contains a list of hosts that are allowed access to a specific database service.
 Local listeners and server processes validate all inbound client connections against the ACL.

-   Once the firewall is set and listener is restarted, We will need to add the IP address of every connection that can be accepted per PDB.
-We are creating a whitelist of all IP address that can connect to a service.
+Once the firewall is set and the listener is restarted, you will need to add the IP address of every connection that can be accepted per PDB.
+We are creating a whitelist of all IP addresses that can connect to a service.
 In our multitenant environment, CDB1 and PDB1 are both services.
 We can add additional user defined service and add whitelist to them as well.

 Try to login to PDB1 in your localhost without any ipaddress in the whitelist.
 ```
 sqlplus sys/oracle@//localhost:1523/pdb1 as sysdba